Thanks to everyone who read (or is continuing to read!) Get Fit Lit! For more content you can check out my new blog here.

 As you may have noticed I have taken a hiatus from Get Fit Lit to focus on some other projects.
 I’ve recently had the honor of being included on the Women’s Wellness Collaborative website.
-You can click the link below to read my article and peruse a variety of topics on women’s health and wellness.
+You can read my article here and peruse a variety of topics on women’s health and wellness.

 After having Eve I literally hit the ground running within the first few weeks for a number of reasons.
 Exercise brought me out of my head and into my body which was helpful because after losing her my head was not a place I wanted to be.
 Like most women I wished to return to my normal shape as quickly as possible.
 This goal was made all the more urgent since there were no visible signs of baby outside of the changes in my body .
 With the added task of rebuilding my core and pelvic floor I was able to resume activity quickly and with a vengeance, working through stages of grief with every mile, pushup, and downward facing dog.
 Conveniently, my coping mechanism served the dual roles of a healthy hobby and my livelihood.
 Going for a run whenever the mood struck or practicing yoga for hours on end assisted in moving through the initial loss and subsequent pregnancy.
 It got me to where I am now which begs the question: where am I now?